fablabnbg/inkscape-silhouette/README.md

 * The standalone script arrow_test.py can be used to test drive the SilhoutteCameo class.
 * Robust communication with the device.
 Small writes and timeouts are handled gracefully.
+Timeouts will occur, when we travel far with low speed.
 * Multipass: Can repeat each stroke multiple times to enhance plot or cut quality.

-Misfeatures:
-* Uses lousy path conversion from inkcut.
-Thought this was a nice tool.
-Sorry.
+Misfeatures of InkCut that we do not 'feature':
-  - transforms are missing most of the time.
+* transforms are missing most of the time.
 * Stars, polygons, and boxes are plotted not closed, the final stroke is missing.

 TODO:
-* Rework everything with the eggbotcode path conversion.
 * Find out, if inkscape could keep the current selection, after running an extension.
 It is not nice, that the selection gets deselected, and I have to close and reopen the extension dialogue to re-activate a selection.
+  Idea: Maybe add an option to auto-remember old selections, if it is still the same document and there is no new selection.